 on the bases of body morphology, farm animals are grouped into three.

-a) Mammals: these are farm animals that have back bone.
+a) Mammals: These are farm animals that have a backbone.
 They give birth to young ones alive and the young ones are fed with milk from the mammary gland.

-(b) Birds: these are the Farm animals that have wings and feathers.
+(b) Birds: These are the Farm animals that have wings and feathers.
 They have the ability to fly.
-They are also warm blooded animals like mammals.
-These set of animals lay eggs.
+They are also warm-blooded animals like mammals.
+This set of animals lays eggs.
 Examples are fowl, turkey, duck and geese.

-(c) Fish: these live are reared in water.
-It is a cold blooded vertebrate.
-The temperature of the body of fish changes in relation with its surrounding.
+(c) Fish: These fishes are reared in water.
+It is a cold-blooded vertebrate.
+The temperature of the body of fish changes in relation to its surroundings.
 The body of most fishes is covered with scales.
 They have fins for movement in water.
 Examples are sharks, catfish, mackerel, tilapia, salmon, sardines, etc.

 CLASSIFICATION ACCORDING TO LIVING ENVIRONMENT OR HABITAT:

-On the bases of the living environment or habitat, farm animals could be grouped into two, they are 1.
+On the basis of the living environment or habitat, farm animals could be grouped into two, they are 1.
 Aquatic 2.
 Terrestrial animals 1.
 Aquatic animals: are those farm animals that live in water.
-They get food and oxygen necessary for survival from the water.
-They are able to live in water because they are cold blooded animals.
-Examples are all fish related creatures.
+They get the food and oxygen necessary for survival from the water.
+They are able to live in water because they are cold-blooded animals.
+Examples are all fish-related creatures.

-- Terrestrial animals: these are the farm animals that live on land.
+- Terrestrial animals: These are the farm animals that live on land.
 The majority of the farm animals are in this category.
 They are firmly adapted to live on land.
-They possess legs to move about in search for food.
+They possess legs to move about in search of food.
 They are Goats Sheep, cattle and donkeys.